cocotb/cocotb/docs/source/quickstart.rst

 Run ``cocotb-config --version`` in a terminal window to verify that cocotb is installed.

 The examples described are made to work with the `icarus <https://steveicarus.github.io/iverilog/>`_.
-However, another verilog simulator can probably be used as well.
+However, another supported verilog simulator can be used as well.
 See :ref:`simulator-support` for a comprehensive list of the cocotb supported simulators.

 The code for the following example is available in the cocotb sources:
 :reposrc:`examples/doc_examples/quickstart <examples/doc_examples/quickstart>`.